Meeting the peaks

 What’s being done now to keep the lights on in the future?

-Thankfully, the Northwest has an abundance of hydropower.
-Hydropower is not only carbon free, it supplies valuable capacity, as it can be ramped up or down quickly to meet changing energy demands.
+The Northwest has an abundance of hydropower.
+Hydropower supplies valuable capacity, as it can be ramped up or down quickly to meet changing energy demands.
 This reliability and flexibility makes hydropower the perfect partner to other renewables like wind and solar, allowing their seamless integration into the grid.

 By addressing the issue of resource adequacy now, the Northwest is on the right path to meet the energy needs of the future.